mattjezza/ds-proj1-t2-elite-athletics/README.md

 **Files**
-Elite_Running_Analysis.ipynb - Jupyter notebook containing all the analysis
+Elite_Running_Analysis.ipynb - Jupyter notebook containing all the analysis Elite_Running_Analysis.html  - HTML export of the Jupyter notebook **Environment/Packages imported**

-**Environment/Packages imported**
 This is a Python 3 project using Jupyter notebooks. pandas